Microlocal analysis of Doppler Synthetic Aperture Radar: The Doppler SAR model

 After the change of variables $t \mapsto \tau = t-s$, this becomes

 We define the DSAR transform by $\mathcal F: V(\bm x)\to W(s,\omega)$, and show below that from the form (\ref{Wfinal}) one can identify $\mathcal F$ as a {\it Fourier integral operator (FIO)}.
+Although not stated explicitly in (\ref{Wfinal}), we will implicitly assume that $W$ has been multiplied by a smooth cut-off function with compact support.
+This makes physical sense but also is necessary to avoid artifacts in the backprojected image later on.
 We will describe the main ideas and results on FIOs and other aspects of microlocal analysis as needed, but also refer the reader to \cite{Duist,Hor,Hor4} for more detailed accounts.